jonlpersson/ed-latimore/site/_posts/2022-11-19-derma-roller-for-hair-my-experience-and-the-science-breakdown.md

 Dermal papillae are essential for the induction and maintenance of hair growth.
 They are embedded in a laminin and collagen IV-rich extracellular matrix at the base of the hair follicles.
 Dermal papillae cells are also androgen receptors.

-When the potent androgen dihydrotestosterone (DHT) enters the dermal papillae cells, it binds to the androgen receptors, causing two notable things to happen: downregulation of processes vital to hair growth and upregulation of processes that stop hair growth.&nbsp;
+When the potent androgen dihydrotestosterone (DHT) enters the dermal papillae cells, it binds to the androgen receptors, causing two notable things to happen: downregulation of processes vital to hair growth and upregulation of processes that stop hair growth.

 These include the suppression of stimulatory pathways of:

-* **Wnt:** Has been shown to grow hair follicles when elevated and is activated as a growth factor from wounds. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3405869/))&nbsp;
+* **Wnt:** Has been shown to grow hair follicles when elevated and is activated as a growth factor from wounds. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3405869/))
-* **Stat 3:** Stat3 plays an important role in behavior of hair follicle cells. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4139480/))&nbsp;
+* **Stat 3:** Stat3 plays an important role in behavior of hair follicle cells. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4139480/))
 * **Sonic The Hedgehog (Seriously, that's it's name.
-It's typically called "Shh" for short):**&nbsp;Shh signaling contributes to hair growth and dermal papillae formation by regulating the hair follicle formation. ([source)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3371411/)
+It's typically called "Shh" for short):** Shh signaling contributes to hair growth and dermal papillae formation by regulating the hair follicle formation. ([source)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3371411/)
-* **Beta-catenin:**&nbsp;β-Catenin signaling is specifically responsible for hair follicle development, regeneration, and growth, and is expressed in the dermis and promotes anagen induction, duration, keratinocyte regulation and differentiaton.
+* **Beta-catenin:** β-Catenin signaling is specifically responsible for hair follicle development, regeneration, and growth, and is expressed in the dermis and promotes anagen induction, duration, keratinocyte regulation and differentiaton.
-* **Lef1:**&nbsp;Lef1 is a key transcription factor in developing fibroblasts that supports hair follicle formation in adult wounds. ([Source](https://elifesciences.org/articles/60066))
+* **Lef1:** Lef1 is a key transcription factor in developing fibroblasts that supports hair follicle formation in adult wounds. ([Source](https://elifesciences.org/articles/60066))

 As well as the up-regulation of suppressive growth factor.

-**Bone morphogenic protein (BMP-4):**&nbsp;The growth factor bone morphogenic protein (BMP)-4,&nbsp; plays an important role in suppressing follicular growth and follicle differentiation during the telogen phase by inhibiting anagen (growth phase) induction. ([Source](https://pubmed.ncbi.nlm.nih.gov/16960130/))&nbsp;
+**Bone morphogenic protein (BMP-4):** The growth factor bone morphogenic protein (BMP)-4,  plays an important role in suppressing follicular growth and follicle differentiation during the telogen phase by inhibiting anagen (growth phase) induction. ([Source](https://pubmed.ncbi.nlm.nih.gov/16960130/))

 **Dickkopf-1 (Dkk-1):** Secreted from dermis papilla cells in response to dihydrotestosterone (DHT), Dickkopf-1 (Dkk-1) is also a potent antagonist to the Wnt signaling pathway.
 Bone morphogenetic protein 4 (BMP4) protein also acts through the activiation of Dickkopf-pathway, thereby inhibiting hairfollicle growth. ([Source](https://pubmed.ncbi.nlm.nih.gov/17657240/))